 There are many benefits for customers in using PDQ machines.
 Here are the main ones:

-- Safety: using a payment card in a PDQ machinecan reduce fraud, as someone trying to use the card without knowing the PIN is unlikely to be successful.
-Contactless cards have the same level of protection and you’ll occasionally be asked to enter your PIN when attempting a contactless payment due to SCA (Strong Customer Authentication).
+Security: using a payment card in a PDQ machine can reduce fraud, as someone trying to use the card without knowing the PIN is unlikely to be successful.
+Contactless cards are also protected.
+Customers will occasionally be asked to enter their PIN when attempting a contactless payment due to SCA (Strong Customer Authentication).